- ABOUT US

 Pictured in the nicely appointed lobby of the ICC Kowloon Hotel in Hong Kong is President Brophy and Marymount parent Ms. Linda Loi Tsz Fan.

 President Michael Brophy visited with two Singaporean families at the Hilton Singapore.
-Pictured on the left is Mr. Kenny Lim with his wife, Mrs. Irene Kam, parents of Marymount College student Kesley Lim.
-Mr. Lim is the CEO of Marine Tankers Holdings PTE, LTD. Standing right of President Brophy is Mr. Vincent Pang and Ms. Kyung Boon Park, parents of Marymount student Ren Zhu Pang.
+Pictured at left is Mr. Kenny Lim with his wife, Mrs. Irene Kam, parents of Marymount College student Kesley Lim.
+Mr. Lim is the CEO of Marine Tankers Holdings PTE, LTD. Pictured at right of President Brophy is Mr. Vincent Pang and Ms. Kyung Boon Park, parents of Marymount student Ren Zhu Pang.
 Mr. Pang is the General Manager of Emhart Glass.

 Singapore, officially the Republic of Singapore, is a southeast Asian city-state off the southern tip of the Malay Peninsula.
-An island country made up of 63 islands, it is separated from Malaysia by the Straits of Johor to its north and from Indonesia's Riau Islands by the Singapore Strait to its south.
+An island country made up of 63 islands, it is separated from Malaysia by the Straits of Johor to the north and from Indonesia's Riau Islands by the Singapore Strait to the south.

-Joining President Brophy at the Jakarta reception were parents of current Marymount student, Hendri and Jessica Sutandinata.
-Mr. Sutandinata is a member of the Young Presidents' Organization and President Director of the Maya Company.
+Joining President Brophy at the Jakarta reception were Hendri and Jessica Sutandinata, parents of a current Marymount student.
+Mr. Sutandinata is a member of the Young Presidents' Organization and president director of the Maya Company.
 Dr. Brophy is also a member of the Young Presidents' Organization whose mission is to create "Better Leaders Through Education and Idea Exchange."

-Almunus Holip Soekawan joined Dr. Brophy at a reception held in Jakarta for Marymount alumni and parents of students.
+Almunus Holip Soekawan joined Dr. Brophy at a reception held in Jakarta for Marymount parents and alumni.
 Mr. Soekawan is the CEO of Erhosecuity.